NCCA/Lectures/Rendering/slides.md

 ![](images/PinholeCamera.svg)
 [source](http://www.pbr-book.org/3ed-2018/Introduction/Photorealistic_Rendering_and_the_Ray-Tracing_Algorithm.html)
 - The simplest model of a camera is the ["pinhole camera"](https://en.wikipedia.org/wiki/Pinhole_camera)
-- The generally need long exposures when using film, be in CGI can make things a lot simpler.
+- The generally need long exposures when using film, but in CGI can make things a lot simpler.

 --